-If you are eating the standard Western diet of cooked and processed food, it’s time to make a few healthy changes that will improve your health so you can feel better, less tired and get rid of most, if not all of your health ailments.
+If you are eating the standard Western diet of cooked and processed food, it’s time to make a few healthy changes.
+These changes will improve your health, you’ll feel better, be less tired and get rid of most, if not all of your health ailments.

-We hear we need to eat more vegetables and fruits each day but how often do we hear that we need to eat them raw?
+We are told that we need to eat more vegetables and fruits daily but how often are we told that we need to eat them raw?

 ‘Raw’ refers to vegetables, fruits, nuts and seeds that taste good to the majority of human kind in their basic simplicity – direct from tree, bush, and vine or from below ground.